jmicaliz/tech_study/README.md

 The purpose of this repository is to house research, interesting articles, etc. for further study.

 ## Contribution
-Clone the repo, commit your stuff, make a PR, we read, we add to master.~
+Clone the repo, commit your stuff, make a PR, we read, we add to main.